latortuga71/Black_Tabby/README.md

 # Black Tabby

 Black Tabby is a quick C2 Server i created using Python Flask and CouchDB the motivation behind this project was to learn more about noSQL databases as well as how C2 server's work on the back end.
+I ended up learning about JWT as well as thats how the agents keep tokens fresh.

 ### Prerequisites
 ```